vitiral/fiction-civboot/toll/healing2.md

     logs update "HORIZONTAL ACTUATOR"
 ```

-I updated the logs to say to refer to the previous log.
-I then looked at the
+I update the logs to say to refer to the previous log.
+I then look at the
-configuration files and found the configuration for making toilet paper.
+configuration files and find the configuration for making toilet paper.
 I
-told pamela to make 20 days worth of toilet paper for five people.
+tell pamela to make 20 days worth of toilet paper for five people.
 I also
-updated the scheduled toilet paper production to be for only five people
+update the scheduled toilet paper production to be for only five people
 instead of the previous six...
 I wonder how many places have the number of
-inhabitants hard-coded and would need to be manually updated?
+inhabitants hard-coded and need to be manually updated?

-At this point I was starting to feel pretty good about living in this
+At this point I'm starting to feel pretty good about living in this particular
-particular tin can.
-There had been a problem with a system and it had been
+tin can.
+There was a problem with a system and it was solvable through looking
-solvable by the previous maintenance log with no expertise required.
-Why the
+at the previous maintenance log.
+Why the metal part kept getting bent was
-metal part kept getting bent was definitely something that should be looked
+definitely something that should be looked into...  but it happened a year ago,
-into...  but it had happened a year ago, there were more pressing matters.
-The
+there were more pressing matters.
+The point is, maybe we were going to be able
-point was, maybe we were going to be able to survive in this Civboot after all.
+to survive in this Civboot after all.

-I did have one more curiosity though.
-I typed `man pamela` and searched for
+I was curious about one more thing though.
+I type `man pamela` and search for
 `LOTION`.
 I wish I hadn't.

 ```